johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-27-how-we-fixed-my-seo/index.md

 This shrunk the file size of images on my site served significantly, and improved the performance.
 Once again, less is more.

-I also [added Lighthouse to my site's build step](../2022-03-20-lighthouse-meet-github-actions/index.md), so I could get some performance measurements being surfaced into my PRs.
-This made it easy to catch regressions where I might accidentally add unoptimised images to my site.
+I also [added Lighthouse to my site's build step](../2022-03-20-lighthouse-meet-github-actions/index.md), so I could get some performance measurements surfaced into my pull requests.
+This made it easy to catch potential regressions, where I might accidentally add unoptimised images to my site.

 #### 2. Improved performance using Cloudinary's on demand image transformation CDN